-9. Association Judicial Committee
+9. Association Judicial Committees

-- 9.1 After investigating the alleged misconduct, and concluding that a hearing may be required, the Chief Executive will appoint a Judicial Committee to consider and determine Complaints and Protests ("Judicial Committee"). - 9.2 The Judicial Committee shall consist of a minimum of three (3) persons including a Chairperson, appointed by the Chief Executive.
+- 9.1.
+If the CEO elects to investigate a complaint and concludes that a hearing may be required, the Chief Executive will contact the chair of the Judicial Committee (or his or her nominee) and they shall appoint a Judicial Committee to consider and determine the Complaint ("Judicial Committee"). - 9.2.
+The Judicial Committee shall consist of a minimum of two (2) persons including Chairperson, appointed by the Chief Executive.